datopian/flowershow/site/content/docs/mdx.md

 Looks much better!
 And it's much easier to update if you're using this button on many different pages.

+This is just a simple example of a static JSX component.
+But the true power of JSX comes from being able to create dynamic components - components to which you can pass data (or even other JSX components) and render their contents based on this data.
+Imagine having a custom chart component, to which you could pass your research data and plot some beautiful visualization 🔥.

-(We'll learn more about how to create, import, and use your custom components in the sections below.)
+You'll learn more how to create such components, import and use them in your markdown in the next sections.

 ### ESM `import` and `export` statements